Yearning and camaraderie at Gaza protest camps

 Hamas rejected Israeli accusations as “lies aimed to justify Friday’s massacre”.

-Avigdor Lieberman, the Israeli defence minister, said its soldiers did what was necessary to protect Israel’s border.
+Avigdor Lieberman, the Israeli defense minister, said its soldiers did what was necessary to protect Israel’s border.

-Writing by Nidal Almughrabi; Editing by Alison Williams
+Writing by Nidal Almughrabi; Editing by Alison Williams and Adrian Croft